blancadelgadobonet/blancadelgadobonet.github.io/_projects/project_p1_visualcontrol.md

     Figure 1.
 Top-most, left-most and right-most points of the line, reduced to the vertices of a triangle.
 </div>

-Given the three points, the deviation of the car is going to be approximated (Figure 2).
+Given the three points, the deviation of the car is going to be approximated.
+If the car is going *straight*, the top-most point is going to fall in the grey region and the contribution of the *a* and *b* segments is going to be 50% each (actually, 50.8% and 49.2% respectively, since the center is slightly deviated).
+If the contribution of the *a* segment is less than 50.8% (minus a margin), the car should go *left* and the amount of deviation is going to be given by the *b* segment.
+Contrarily, if he contribution of the *b* segment is less than 49.2% (minus a margin), the car should go *right* and the amount of deviation is going to be given by the *a* segment.
+With this approximation, we are going to define the left and right deviations (Figure 2).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">